imgVOID/adrf-caching/README.md

 * **Automatic Async Caching:** Seamlessly caches results to your configured cache backend (e.g., Redis) using Django Async Caching.
 * **Smart Invalidation (Cache Versioning):** Instead of manually clearing complex cache keys, it uses a versioning system.
 When a user modifies data, their specific version increments, instantly invalidating outdated lists.
 * **Secure Data Isolation:** Prevents data leakage by incorporating unique user hashes and versions into cache keys.
-* **MD5 Hashing:** Optimized performance using MD5 for compact and consistent cache keys.
+* **MD5 Hashing:** Optimized performance using `md5` for compact and consistent cache keys.
-* **drf-spectacular support:** Fully compatible with OpenAPI 3.0 schema generation.
+* **OpenAPI Support:** Fully compatible with `drf-spectacular` scheme generator.
 It includes built-in method bridging to ensure async actions are correctly indexed by the schema inspector.

 ## 🛠 Prerequisites